-- (1) There shall be established a centre to be known as the Monitoring of Interception of Communications Centre (MICC). - (2) The monitoring centre shall be the sole facility through which authorised interceptions shall be effected. - (3) The monitoring centre shall be manned, controlled and operated by technical experts designated by the agency. - (4) The monitoring centre shall give technical advice to- - (a) authorised persons; and - (b) service providers;
+- (1) There shall be established a unit in the Office of the President, which shall be called the Cyber Security and Monitoring of Interception of Communications Centre. - (2) The cyber security and monitoring centre shall be advised by a committee which shall give advice to the director of the centre on whether or not a warrant should be issued. - (3) The cyber security and monitoring centre shall be manned, controlled and operated by technical experts designated by the agency. - (4) The cyber security and monitoring centre shall give technical advice to- - (a) authorised persons; and - (b) service providers;

-on the interception of communications in terms of this Act.
+on cyber security and the interception of communications in terms of this Act.